 While plumbing technology has expanded over time to become more efficient and streamlined in its design, there’s still a place for the old-fashioned.
 Traditional close coupled toilets, for example, feature charming designs that offer a stark contrast to the sleek, minimalist lines of modern bathroom fixtures.
 Often considered a classy, timeless alternative to the more contemporary close coupled toilets, traditional victorian toilets often include intricate and ornate embellishments, such as brass hardware or hardwood seats and lids that add character to your bathroom.
 When paired with other fixtures, like roll-top bathtubs, they help create a classic period look and feel.

 Traditional toilets may feature a close-coupled design similar to that of modern toilets but they come in a variety of others too: low, medium and high.
 A low-level traditional toilet features a cistern that sits directly above the pan and is connected by a flush tube.
 As you may guess, medium-level toilets have a cistern that is mounted slightly higher, while a high-level toilet features a cistern that is mounted several feet above the pan that is flushed using a pull chain.
 Availability from leading traditional bathroom brands like Burlington and Bayswater proves there’s still a demand for traditional designs and it’s clear why.
+Roca also has an incredible popular Victoria collection.
 Installing a victorian-style toilet gives your bathroom a tailored look, as pull chain handles, seats, lids and even the brackets that mount the cistern can all be customized to your specifications or to be as authentic as possible in a period setting.

-Seats and accompanying lids add both personality and increased functionality to any toilet and can mean the difference between a comfortable use and an unpleasant experience.
+Seats and accompanying lids add both personalities and increased functionality to any toilet and can mean the difference between a comfortable use and an unpleasant experience.
 Available in a variety of materials and styles, finding the right seat comes down to personal preference and taste.
 For example, wooden seats may highlight other fixtures and tie a theme together while a classic white seat might present a clean, simple style.
 Beyond looks, however, is functionality.
 Seats are available in a number of different comfort levels that benefit the user greatly.
 Soft, padded seats can help those recovering from childbirth or surgery or even the elderly.
 Heated seats are also available for those who take temperature seriously.
 Additionally, if you live in a household full of children, you may opt for a soft close toilet seat that won’t slam when dropped, keeping noise levels down and preventing damage.

 Not all seats fit the same, however.
 While seats don’t come in different sizes, toilets do come in different shapes, meaning it’s important to know what shape of seat you’ll need before deciding on the material.
 Certain seats will only work with certain toilets and trying to install the wrong seat on a toilet may result in a poor fit or one that likely won’t fit at all.